instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

    Many co-living spaces are located close to universities, public transport, or city centers.
 Providers like Scape or UniLodge position their buildings to maximize accessibility.

 4. **Flexibility**
-   Co-living contracts may be more suited to student life — for example, they might offer semester-length leases or more flexible termination terms.
+   Co-living contracts may be more suited to student life, for example, they might offer semester-length leases or more flexible termination terms.

 5. **All-Inclusive Living**
    Having utilities, cleaning, Wi-Fi, and maintenance all managed frees students to focus on their studies without worrying about separate bills or hidden costs.